 Yet another new church was built at Kingshighway Boulevard and Cote Brilliante Avenue in 1925.
 The congregation faced losing their church during the Great Depression of the 1930s and dedicated themselves to saving their place of worship.
 Each organization within the church fund-raised for the “Building Fund” and the “Save the Sanctuary Fund.”
 Even the youth joined the effort by putting on a pageant to “Save Old Salem.”
 Due to the resolve of its members during those hard years, the church prevailed.

 In 1958, Salem moved to its current location on the northeast corner of Lindbergh Boulevard and Daniel Boone Expressway (now Hwy 40 / I64) in St. Louis County.
-The congregation first built a Chapel for its worship services, which was followed by a series of building addition projects.
-Early educational classrooms and a Fellowship Hall preceded the church’s large Sanctuary and office space.
+The congregation first built a chapel for its worship services, which was followed by a series of building-addition projects.
+Early educational classrooms and a fellowship hall preceded the church’s large sanctuary and office space.
 The most recent addition, completed in 2005, houses Salem’s multipurpose room / gym and an entire wing of classrooms for Salem’s preschool, Sunday School, and youth activities.
-Now boasting a membership of 1,620, the thriving, mission-oriented Salem in Ladue United Methodist Church continues its long heritage as a church home for the people of St. Louis, where all are welcome.
+Now boasting large membership, the thriving, mission-oriented Salem-in-Ladue United Methodist Church continues its long heritage as a church home for the people of St. Louis, where all are welcome.